Components of State Anti-Bullying Laws and Regulations

 What are the policy requirements for schools to prevent and respond to bullying behavior?

 Colorado school districts must adopt a safe school plan and conduct and discipline code that contains a specific policy addressing bullying prevention and education.
-School districts are encouraged to address key policy and procedural elements, including, but not limited to:
+At minimum, the policy must:

 Colorado state law requires districts to report annually to the Department of Education the number of conduct and discipline code violations, including the number of incidents of bullying and other behavior that creates a threat of physical harm to the student or to other students.
 School districts must also report information on the school's policy concerning bullying prevention and education, including information related to the development and implementation of any bullying prevention programs.